 Dr. Simon Senzon teaches new lectures every year to various chiropractor groups, chiropractic colleges, and students.
 Each talk is unique.
 Most of them are recorded.
 TIC Members get access to these lectures as soon as they are produced.
 Many of these chiropractic courses will be submitted for approval for CE credit.
 When approvals are complete these chiropractic courses will then be listed for CE credit at Sherman’s portal and available to TIC Members for CE discounts.
 In the meantime, these are available to TIC Members.

-During this 45 minute all-school assembly at Life University in August 2017, Dr. Simon Senzon dissects many of the problems with the chiropractic literature.
+During this 45-minute all-school assembly at Life University in August 2017, Dr. Simon Senzon dissects many of the problems with the chiropractic literature.
 For more than forty years, chiropractic books and articles have repeated some incorrect facts and theories.
 Many of these mistakes relate to the history of ideas in chiropractic.
-Simon treats these as “Fake News” because even though corrections have been in the literature for years in some instances the errors continue to get published.
+Dr. Senzon treats these as “Fake News” because even though corrections have been in the literature for years, in some instances, the errors continue to get published.
 The fake news goes all the way back to the first years of the profession when D.D.
 Palmer’s students fabricated details about chiropractic’s origins.
-Dr. Senzon brings the latest facts about chiropractic history to the students in order to set the record straight. y understanding the history of ideas in chiropractic students and practitioners could help move the profession forward. *TIC MEMBER’S ACCESS
+Dr. Senzon brings the latest facts about chiropractic history to the students in order to set the record straight.
+By understanding the history of ideas in chiropractic, students and practitioners could help move the profession forward. *TIC MEMBER’S ACCESS

 Vibration Theory and Periodicity

-This lecture hour and a half lecture was delivered in two parts at the Massachusetts Alliance for Chiropractic Philosophy in 2017.
-The early vibration theories of D.D.
+This hour and a half lecture was delivered in two parts at the Massachusetts Alliance for Chiropractic Philosophy in 2017.
+The first part explained the early vibration theories of D.D.
 Palmer, B.J.
-Palmer, and John Howard are explained.
-Also, a history of B.J.
-Palmer’s later theory of periodicity and frequency of subluxation is described.
+Palmer, and John Howard.
+The second part described a history of B.J.
+Palmer’s later theory of periodicity and frequency of subluxation.

 Vibration Theory in Chiropractic